Skip to Content

 Moraine Lake, Banff National Park

 Some people combine a trip to Banff National Park with time in Jasper National Park.
-After five days in Banff, you can drive north on Hwy 93.
 On the Banff to Jasper road trip, there are many great stops on the Icefields Parkway, so expect the trip to take the better part of the day.

 When Is The Best Time To Visit